Kevinlega/CCOM4030/README.md

 17. As a user I would like my files to be stored on the server and be able to access them from the mobile.
 (David and Kevin)

-18. As a user I would like the application not to crash when I lose the internet connection. (iOS David and Android Kevin)
+18. As a user I wouldn't like for the application to crash when the mobile device loses the internet connection. (iOS David and Android Kevin)

 ###### Functionalities for the project: